[Part 1] What is Ichinoseki and Hiraizumi's "Mochi Honzen"? | Honzen cuisine made entirely from mochi

 Etiquette and how to eat mochi honzen

-Mochi Honzen has been perfected as a very formal style of cooking, as the name "Honzen"
+Mochi Honzen"Honzen"has been perfected as a very formal and dignified style of cuisine.

 There are strict etiquette rules for both the host and the recipient, and the manners are a continuation of the ancient ceremonies of samurai and court nobles.